 Mix this into the mango puree.
 I used canned mango puree but if you have fresh mangoes that you want to use up (lucky you!), then go for that, please.
 Make sure the mango puree is well combined with the gelatine mixture.

 Reserve half and pour the rest into the cream cheese mixture.
 Incorporate well.
 This is our middle layer or the main part of the cheesecake.
 How easy was that?

 Bring out the glasses from the fridge and spoon the cheesecake mixture into each, until about 3/4th full.
 Return to fridge for atleast 10 mins.
 I took them out in about 15 mins or so.

 Once the cheesecake has set a bit in the fridge, pour the reserved mango-gelatine mixture gently on top of the cheesecake.
 If you don’t do the refrigerating bit after you pour in the cheesecake, that will blend into the top layer that you are pouring in now so its important to let the cheesecake mixture set for a bit.

 Full credit for this recipe goes to my classmate from school, Swetha and her cousin.
-She emailed me this recipe long back and I had kept it starred for ages.
+She emailed me this recipe long back and I had kept it in my to-do list for ages.
 Glad I got around to finally making it.
 This is an easy dessert that makes you look really good for making it, just the kind I love!

 If you are a vegetarian or don’t want to use gelatin, you can use agar agar powder or China grass powder.
 It’s a plant-based thickener that works the same way as gelatin.
 You can find it in Asian stores and most supermarkets in India sell these in powder form or in strips.
-If you are using strips, dissolve 5gm in 2 tbsp warm water and use in the above recipe.
+If you are using strips, dissolve 5gm in 2-3 tbsp hot water until completely dissolved and use in the above recipe.